Overtime Calculator

 State-Specific Rules

-Some states like California have additional overtime rules, including daily overtime (time and a half after 8 hours in a day) and double-time requirements.
-Check your state's labor laws for specific requirements.
+Some states have additional overtime rules beyond federal law.
+California requires daily overtime (time and a half after 8 hours in a day, double time after 12) and double time on the 7th consecutive workday.
+Alaska requires overtime after 8 hours in a day or 40 in a week.
+Check your state's Department of Labor for specific requirements.